-ARTLENS Gallery is a multi-faceted, innovative experience that allows you, your family, and friends to look closer, dive deeper, and have fun discovering the museum’s collection using award-winning digital technology.
-Create your own digital artwork in ArtLens Studio, engage with masterworks of art and touchscreen-free interactives in ArtLens Exhibition, and connect with the museum’s world-renowned collection at the ArtLens Wall.
-Use your ArtLens App to save the artworks you learn about and photos you take during your experience, and then map your visit throughout the museum using the app’s responsive wayfinding technology.
-The primary goal of ARTLENS Gallery is to use innovative technology to provide visitors the toolsets to look closer, dive deeper, and feel comfortable exploring every gallery in the museum.
+ARTLENS Gallery is a multifaceted, innovative experience that allows you, your family, and your friends to look closer, dive deeper, and have fun discovering the museum’s collection using award-winning digital technology.
+Create your own digital artwork in ArtLens Studio, engage with masterworks of art and touchscreen-free interactives in ArtLens Exhibition, and connect with the museum’s world-renowned collection at ArtLens Wall.
+Use ArtLens App to save the artworks you learn about and photos you take during your experience, and then map your visit throughout the museum using the app’s responsive wayfinding technology.
+The primary goal of ARTLENS Gallery is to use innovative technology to provide visitors the tool sets to look closer, dive deeper, and feel comfortable exploring every gallery in the museum.

-At the north lobby entrance of ARTLENS Gallery, the 20 ft-wide digital Beacon uses whimsical stop motion to pull live visitor creations from ArtLens Studio, Exhibition, and App, and features works of art on view from across the museum’s collection.
-Visitor portraits and collages from ArtLens Studio decorate the Beacon, along with the expressions, poses, and artwork created at Express Yourself, Strike a Pose, and Become an Artwork in ArtLens Exhibition, and visitor-created tours from ArtLens app.
-From the galleries, the Beacon pulls the smallest, heaviest, oldest, and latest artworks.
-New in June 2019, the Beacon has been updated with a new video that showcases even more visitor-generated content from the ArtLens Exhibition games and introduces the exhibition’s over-arching theme, "What can art be?" to visitors.
+At the north lobby entrance of ARTLENS Gallery, the 20-foot-wide digital beacon uses whimsical stop-motion to pull live visitor creations from ArtLens Studio, Exhibition, and App and features works of art on view from across the museum’s collection.
+Visitor portraits and collages from ArtLens Studio decorate the beacon, along with the expressions, poses, and artworks created at Express Yourself, Strike a Pose, and Become an Artwork in ArtLens Exhibition, and visitor-created tours from ArtLens App.
+From the galleries, the beacon pulls the smallest, heaviest, oldest, and latest artworks.
+New in June 2019, the beacon has been updated with a new video that showcases even more visitor-generated content from the ArtLens Exhibition games and introduces visitors to the exhibition’s overarching theme: “What can art be?”

-The CMA established a standardized, well-documented development environment, including: a master application programming interface used for integrating all artwork, artist/creator, and location information, a common framework for defining and testing the content structure and staff workbenches needed to manage both existing and new interactives, a consolidated content delivery network platform for digital assets for all interactives (in ArtLens App, exhibitions, collections online, or any future interactive) for ease of management and troubleshooting, and a single method for connecting interactives to user devices for favorites and saving of user-generated content.
-The CMA’s custom-built catalog management system pulls live content, writes it once, and then updates it everywhere, making any artwork information or interpretive content updated by the curatorial, registrar, or interpretation departments immediately accessible in all digital interactives.
+The CMA established a standardized, well-documented development environment, including a master application programming interface used for integrating all artwork, artist/creator, and location information; a common framework for defining and testing the content structure and staff workbenches needed to manage both existing and new interactives; a consolidated content-delivery network platform for digital assets for all interactives (in ArtLens App, exhibitions, Collections Online, or any future interactive) for ease of management and troubleshooting; and a single method for connecting interactives to user devices for favorites and saving of user-generated content.
+The CMA’s custom-built catalogue-management system pulls live content, writes it once, and then updates it everywhere, making any artwork information or interpretive content updated by the curatorial, collections management, or interpretation staff immediately accessible in all digital interactives.